jamestelfer/github-app-auth-buildkite-plugin/README.md

 ### `vendor-url` (Required, string)

-The URL of the helper agent that vends a token for a pipeline.
-This is a separate (as yet unreleased) agent that is accessible to your Buildkite agents.
+The URL of the [`chinmina-bridge`][chinmina-bridge] helper agent that vends a token for a pipeline.
+This is a separate HTTP service that must accessible to your Buildkite agents.

 ### `audience` (string)